apacheignite/documentation/data-grid/sql-queries.md

   "title": "SQL Joins"
 }
 [/block]
 Ignite supports collocated and non-collocated distributed SQL joins.
-Moreover, if data resides in different caches, Ignite allows for cross-cache joins as well.
+Moreover, if data the resides in different caches, Ignite allows for cross-cache joins as well.

 Joins between `PARTITIONED` and `REPLICATED` caches always work without any limitations.
-However, if you do a join between two `PARTITIONED` data sets, then you must make sure that the keys you are joining on are either **collocated** or you enabled non-collocated joins parameter for the query.
+However, if you do a join between two `PARTITIONED` data sets, then you must make sure that the keys you are joining on are either **collocated** or you have enabled non-collocated joins parameter for the query.

 See example **SqlQuery JOIN** below.
 [block:api-header]